heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/PRESENTATION.md

 ### What happens when multiple threads access the same resource?

-- The processor has to switch between threads
+- The processor has to switch between threads.
-- The order in which the threads are executed is not guaranteed
+- The order in which the threads are executed is not guaranteed.
-- The threads can access the same resource at the same time
+- The threads can access the same resource at the same time.

 ![bg right:40%](https://images.unsplash.com/photo-1506951796365-405279289a75?fit=crop&h=720)